What we know about Waukesha Christmas parade attack suspect

 Responding to Sunday’s atrocity, Wisconsin attorney general Josh Kaul tweeted: “What took place in Waukesha today is sickening, and I have every confidence that those responsible will be brought to justice.”

-Agents of the FBI and ATF (Alcohol, Tobacco and Firearms bureau) are assisting the Waukesha Police Department with its investigation into the incident, with the situation on the ground said to remain “fluid”, with many city centre streets still closed off.
+Agents of the FBI and ATF (Alcohol, Tobacco and Firearms bureau) are assisting the Waukesha Police Department with its investigation into the incident.
+The situation on the ground is said to remain “fluid”, with many city centre streets still closed off.